purplebase/purplestack/context/01-stack.md

 ## MCP Servers

-There are several included MCP servers that you MUST use them appropriately: `developer` and `nostr` reference, as well as a `pubdev` server to look for suitable packages to install (if ever needed).
+There are included MCP servers that you MUST use them appropriately: `developer` and `nostr` reference.

 ## Project Structure